Q: What is Amazon Chime?

 Yes, you can add or remove Amazon Chime users in your Amazon Chime organization at any time through the Amazon Chime console.

-Q: In which AWS region is Amazon Chime service hosted?
+Q. In which AWS region is Amazon Chime user information stored and where is the Amazon Chime service hosted?

 Q: Can an organization select which AWS regions can host its Amazon Chime meetings?